alexhaydock/pinewall/README.md

 I'm also very willing to help out generally where I can if people get stuck (feel free to open issues) or want to try and implement something new on top of this.
 The best way to learn is through experimenting and trying to solve problems.
 I'm also open to sensible suggestions via PR that make the project a bit more adaptable to the needs of others (but without compromising the goals of simplicity and minimalism!).

+## Is this a custom distro / is this a fork of Alpine?

+Not really.

+This is more of a set of scripts and configs that allows you to compose a custom Alpine Linux image that contains all the additional packages needed to run a Linux-based home router.
+This is paired with a second set of scripts and configs that allow us to build a filesystem overlay that our custom ISO will load into RAM while booting.
+Most of this is built around the native functionality provided by Alpine's [local backup utility](https://wiki.alpinelinux.org/wiki/Alpine_local_backup) - I've just tailored it specifically towards being a home router.

 ## Feature matrix

 | Feature                           | Alpine Package      | Alpine Repo | Notes            |